January 2021, Construction Bolera Primary School

 Involvement of the population

-Whereas in the Netherlands only the builders help, a large number of villagers came to help prepare the land for construction.
-From what we have seen in photos, videos and the fastest team meetings, they are driven to work and get satisfaction from it.
-One difference from many other projects realised in Malawi is that there is a sense of responsibility.
-The builders and the population do this under the eye of our Hastings and Prescot.
-There are no Westerners present who take over part of the construction.
-This means that there is real ownership on everyone's part.
+From what we have seen in photos, videos and the fastest teams meetings, they are driven to work with us and derive satisfaction from it.
+One difference from many other projects being done in Malawi is that there is a sense of responsibility.
+The builders and people are doing this under the eye of our Hastings and Prescot.
+There are no Westerners present to take over part of the construction.
+That makes there real ownership by everyone.

 Start of first period

-We are currently working on the first phase, namely the foundation for the school building and the sanitary facilities.
-What has been realised is the following: a container has been built, a water pump has been installed, cement blocks have been made by hand.
-In the past few months, the foundation has been dug, poured and all building materials have been ordered.
+We are currently working on the first phase, which is the foundation for the school building and sanitation facilities.
+What all has been accomplished is the following: a container has been built, a water pump has been struck, cement blocks have been made by hand.
+In recent months, the foundation has been dug, poured and all construction materials have been ordered.

-We are making progress, we are approaching the end of phase 1!
+We are making progress, approaching the end of phase 1!

-The first phase of the construction of the primary school in Bolera in Mangochi, an area in central Malawi, was completed at the end of October.
-The Friends of Africa Foundation is the carrier of this beautiful project, in which the local population built the school.
-In this way, the Malawians' bond with the project was strengthened and there is ownership by everyone.
-The main objective was the construction of the school, but attached to that was the building up of the local community there.
-The coordination was done by specialists and volunteers from the Netherlands, this group partly consisting of board members is also shown in the pictures below
+The first phase of construction of the Bolera elementary school in Mangochi, an area in central Malawi, was completed at the end of October.
+The Friends for Africa Foundation is the bearer of this beautiful project, where local people built the school.
+In this way, Malawians' attachment to the project was strengthened and there is ownership by all.
+The main goal was to build the school, but attached to that was building the local community there.
+The coordination was done by specialists and volunteers from the Netherlands, this group partly consisting of board members are also shown in the pictures below

 From preparation to start

-In the school year 2016-2017, we started the preparations for this project.
-We wanted to go there in previous years, but due to corona that didn't work out.
-That is why we opted for a different approach. namely, the directing approach with digital support.
-We had a good steering committee of three locals in Malawi, with whom we work well. one of them has also become the school's director, Numeri Ludzu.
-We also had a good steering group in the Netherlands and a construction team that could support the people there.
-Architect Jan Gerard Koelewijn was the chairman of the building team.
-He was in daily contact with his team in the Netherlands and with the people in Malawi.
+In the 2016-2017 school year, we started preparing for this project.
+We wanted to go there the previous years, but due to corona it did not succeed.
+So we chose a different approach. namely the directional approach with digital support.
+We had a good steering committee of three locals in Malawi, with whom we work well.
+One of them has also become the director of the school, Numeri Ludzu.
+Also in the Netherlands, we had a good steering committee and a construction team that could support the people there.
+Architect Jan Gerard Koelewijn was the chairman of the construction team.
+He was in daily contact with his team in the Netherlands and with the people in Malawi

 School building

-As you can see in the picture, all the work has led to the realisation of the drawing.
-This building will help about 1500 children structurally to build a future!
+As can be seen in the picture, all the work has led to the realization of the drawing.
+This building will soon help about 1,500 children structurally build a future!

 Grand opening!